-I’m Lisanne Jager, 25 years old and I live with my boyfriend and cat in beautiful Kampen, The Netherlands.
+I’m Lisanne Jager, 25 year’ss old and I live with my boyfriend and my cat in the beautiful city of Kampen in The Netherlands.
 I have a part-time job as a social worker and work part-time as a photographer.
-I mainly photograph people who wants to feel beautiful.
-My goal is to capture someone’s strength or vulnerability.
+I mainly photograph people and my goal is to capture someone’s strength or vulnerability.

 How did your interest in photography begin?

-From an early age I have had a love for photography and I picked up this passion again about 3 years ago when I bought my first camera.
-I asked family and friends to go out with my camera with me, posted it on Instagram and started expanding my network.
+From an early age I have had an interest for photography and I picked up this passion again about 3 year’ss ago when I bought my first camera.
+I asked family and friends to pose for the camera, posted my work on Instagram and started expanding my network.

 When did you decide to become a professional photographer?

 It just happened!
-I am not a full-time photographer and I always find it exciting to call myself a professional photographer, because when are you?
-When do you call yourself a hobby photographer and when a professional?
+I am not a full-time photographer and I always get a bit nervous when I call myself a professional photographer.
 I see myself as a photographer who has an enormous passion for portrait photography.
 I love empowering people with my work!

 Do you prefer natural or studio light (and why)?

 Natural light, because to be honest I have never photographed in a studio.
-I know that it can also be incredibly beautiful in a studio, but as a human being I prefer to photograph in nature and enjoy playing with the unpredictable natural light.
+I know studio photography can be breathtaking but I love the outdoors and prefer outdoor photo shoots.

 Can you tell us about the camera(system) and lenses you use?

 I use a Canon 6d Mark II and mainly my 50mm 1.4 lens from Canon.
 I also have an 85mm lens, but I don’t use it very often.
-On my list is another 35mm.
+On my wish list is another 35mm lens.